Aqwerty321/underthetree/README.md

-# Under the Tree (landing prototype)
+# Under the Tree

-Single-screen landing experience using a **hero color image + matching linear depth map** to drive a subtle parallax shader, with ambient audio and runtime post-processing.

-The experience now includes a short **cinematic video** and a second **gift parallax scene** with optional **alpha WebM overlays** (gift opening + confetti).
+A cinematic, single-page “gift opening” experience built with Vite + Three.js.

+Highlights:

+- WebGL parallax hero and a second parallax gift scene (color + depth maps)
+- A cinematic interstitial video and an alpha WebM gift-open overlay
+- Confetti overlay that persists until the gift-open video ends
+- Ambient soundscape (Web Audio) + UX SFX (HTMLAudio)
+- Supabase-backed gifting + an offline-friendly “Wish from Santa” flow
+- Toolhouse integration for LLM tasks (validation/payload shaping) and optional server-side DB writes

-This repo is intentionally modular and “open-ended”: it’s meant to be iterated on (future screens/transitions), not treated as a final product.
+This repo is intentionally modular: it’s designed to be iterated on (more scenes, transitions, data sources) rather than a one-off prototype.

+---

 ## Quick start